OctoCath/CS50-W1/README.md

   printf("Try again with a positive integer larger than 0.\n");

-  *I'm happy to say that though my husby HawxChen did make some commits in this repository, I insisted on doing it my way (thinking it through, struggling, but in the end enjoying the process.)
+  *I'm happy to say that though my husby HawxChen did make some commits in this repository, I insisted on doing it my way (thinking it through, struggling, and finding myself enjoying the process with appreciation in the end.)

   Stay tuned as I tackle the next one......! :rocket: